rack/rack-test/README.md

 ## Authors

-- Contributions from Bryan Helmkamp, Simon Rozet, Pat Nakajima and others
+- Contributions from Bryan Helmkamp, Jeremy Evans, Simon Rozet, and others
 - Much of the original code was extracted from Merb 1.0's request helper

 ## License